 For each hour (lectures or tutorials) the instructor should have an office hour.
 It could be twice a week for 1.5 hours each.
-Office hours will be determined in the first class and will be posted on the Instructor's office door.
+Office hours will be determined in the first class and will be posted on the instructor's office door.

-Students will be given a student handbook at the start of their programme of study.
+Students will be given a student handbook at the start of their course of study.

-Programme Committees provide a formal structure for student participation and feedback on their programme of study.
-Programme committees provide a forum in which students can express their views about the management of the programme, and the content, delivery and assessment of modules, in order to identify appropriate actions to be taken.
-Terms of reference are provided in Appendix C.
+Course Committees provide a formal structure for student participation and feedback on their course of study.
+Course committees provide a forum in which students can express their views about the management of the course, and the content, delivery and assessment of modules, in order to identify appropriate actions to be taken.
+Terms of reference are provided in Appendix D.